1. Introduction and Objectives

 -

-The backend service retrieves knowledge from Wikidata using SPARQL queries, which is then used to create trivia questions and provide game context.
+The backend service retrieves knowledge from Wikidata using SPARQL queries, which is used to create trivia questions and provide context for the game.

 -